Sisters of Fate

 (2023 — 2025)

 Colorful elements break through the marble-like whiteness of these miniature monuments, suggesting a dialogue between freedom and constraint.
-The embroidered poems invite a deeper relationship with this re-written mythology, in which the sisters are weaving fates not for others, but for themselves.
+The embroidered poems invite a deeper relationship with this re-written mythology, in which these sisters are weaving fates not only for others, but for themselves.